MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 :::image type="content" source="media/document-processing-tag-multipage-table-2.png" alt-text="Screenshot showing to select the option ‘Done’ once the table has been tagged in all pages.":::

+> [!TIP]
+> As a best practice, ensure that you upload documents for training with expected variations.
+For example, include samples where the entire table is on a single page and where tables span two or more pages.

 ### Tag checkboxes